ballerina-platform/openapi-connectors/openapi/sendgrid/Package.md

 - Send Mail
 - Retrieve all Alerts
 - Create a new Alert
+- Update Alert by Id
+- Delete Alert by Id
 - List all Subusers
 - Create Subuser
+- Delete Subuser by Name
 - Retrieve all Blocks
 - Get Suppression Spam Reports